soloveyg/Jet-Fighters-game-using-JavaFx/README.md

 # Jet Fighters game using JavaFx

 To run the game:
-1. install JavaFX SDK ver.
+1. Install JavaFX SDK ver.
 11 or newer using this tutorial: https://www.tutorialkart.com/javafx/install-javafx-in-eclipse-ide/
 2. Compile the project and run the Game class.